-This Draft Document - reference OIML D xx, edition 2010 (E) - was developed by the OIML Technical Subcommittee OIML TC 3/SC 4 Application of statistical methods.
-It was approved for final publication by the International Committee of Legal Metrology in 20xx.
+This publication - reference OIML G 20, Edition 2017 (E) - was developed by Project Group 1 in OIML Technical Subcommittee OIML TC 3/SC 4 Application of statistical methods.
+It was approved for final publication by the President of the International Committee of Legal Metrology (CIML) in October 2017.